National Day of Service and Remembrance

 A moment of silence is observed to correspond with the individual attacks, beginning at 8:46 am EST – the time the first plane, American Airlines Flight 11, struck the North Tower of the World Trade Center.

 Reflect, remember, and renew your pledge to honor those whose lives were forever changed on September 11th, 2001.
+If someone in your life struggles with this day, send a free ecard to offer your support.
 To those fallen, and those who survive: We will never forget.